Navigating the continent involves understanding diverse terrains and evolving engineering traditions.

 Defensive driving techniques

-Anticipating errors from other motorists remains the primary defense against collisions.
-Instructors emphasize maintaining safe following distances, especially during adverse weather events like heavy rain or snowstorms common in the Rockies.
+Anticipating motorist errors prevents collisions.
+Instructors emphasize safe braking distances, especially during adverse weather like heavy rain or black ice in the Rockies.

 Passive safety systems